-Grade reports are provided at the end of eight weeks and at the end of the semester.
-They serve as a basis for objective counseling and guidance.
+Grade reports are available during the term for each course through MCC Online.
+Final grade reports are available to student in MyMCC at the end of the semester.
 Semester grades become a part of the student's permanent record.

 Grading System